mbarrett26/DigitRecognizer/README.md

 ## Installation
-Before proceeding with the installation please ensure that you have at least Java 11 on your machine To get started with the app, follow these steps:
+Before proceeding with the installation please ensure that you have Python on your machine To get started with the app, follow these steps:

 Open the terminal and use the git clone command to download the remote GitHub repository to your computer: